neary-ai/neary/README.md

 ## Key Features

-### An Interface For Powerusers
+- ### An Interface For Powerusers

-- Open conversations in tabs for easy access
+  - Open conversations in tabs

-- Stay organized with spaces, which act as folders for conversations

-- Carry multiple, simultaneous conversations thanks to an async design

-- Archive messages to reset context without losing your conversation
+  - Organize conversations into Spaces
   - Manage conversations on the fly with slash commands

-- Integrated documents for easy document search
+  - Integrated file manager for document search

-- See the conversation *behind* the conversation with X-Ray

-- Get an app-like experience on iOS and Android with our PWA
+  - App-like experience in iOS and Android with an integrated PWA

-### A Plugin System With Lots of Tentacles 🐙
+- ### A Plugin System With Tentacles 🐙

-- Plugins have full control over the context
+  - Deeply integrated, with full control over context

-- *Snippets* and *tools* are bundled together in one thematic package

-  - Snippets are pieces of context automatically inserted into the conversation
+    - `Snippets` are bits of context inserted into every conversation

-  - Tools are actions the AI can take on your behalf
+    - `Tools` are actions the AI can take on your behalf

-- Snippets and tools can be mixed and matched at the conversation level

-- Plugins have a persistant state, removing the limitations of context
+  - Plugins have persistant state, removing context limitations

-- Support for third-party integrations is baked into the API
+  - Support for third-party integrations is baked in

-- Creating a new plugin is easy.
-So easy gpt-3.5 can do it!
+  - Writing new plugins is so easy gpt-3.5 can do it!

-### Powerful Presets, Fully Customizable
+- ### A Customizable Everything
+  - Use the `Chat Stack` to organize your Snippets, Tools and Instructions into a blueprint for your conversation

-- Customize *everything* at the conversation level
+  - Manage all the chat models settings at the conversation-level
   - Support for OpenAI, Azure and your own custom endpoints

-  - Choose a model and configure all the common settings

-  - Use your Chat Stack to configure plugins and custom instructions

-- Use *presets* to start with a recipe

-  - Get started with a range of built-in presets

-  - Switch presets on the fly, and keep your conversation

-  - Choose a default preset to apply to new conversations

-- Perfect, save and share your presets

-  - Create a custom preset or update an existing preset

-  - Export your preset as a file and share with others
+  - Save your favorite configurations as `Presets`

-  - Import presets others share with you
+  - Import and export Presets as json files

 <br/>